jamesnerevar/JSON-MVVM-IOS/README.md

 # Architecture:
 ## Coordinators
-I probably wouldn't use a Coordinator with a two screen app, however, as the purpose of this code base is to demonstrate my understanding of different iOS coding practices, I have included it in this code base.
-With other apps I have developed, that a variety of longer navigation stacks, I have found the coordiantor pattern to be a clean approach that keeps the code decoupled and easy to change.
-I have attached an example of how I have used the Coorinator pattern in this app.
+I usually wouldn't use a Coordinator with a two screen app.
+However, as the purpose of this code base is to demonstrate my understanding of different iOS coding practices I have included it in this code base.
+Having developed other apps that use a variety of longer navigation stacks, I have found the Coordinator pattern to be a clean approach that keeps the code decoupled and easy to change.
+I have attached an example of how I have used the Coordinator pattern in this app.

 ```